12 Licences and Permits Needed to Open a Food Truck

 What Do You Need to Open a Food Truck?

 Before opening a food truck, you’ll need to have a thorough business plan and a written agreement with your “commissary,” or the facility where you prepare and store food.
-Some states like Massachusetts refer to food trucks as “mobile food establishments,” so keep that in mind when searching online for resources specific to your area.

 - Preparing and selling food